hmcts/pip-data-management/README.md

 ## Overview
-`pip-data-management` is a microservice that deals with most operations relating to data persistence within the Court and Tribunals Hearing Service (CaTH hereafter) written with Spring Boot/Java.
+`pip-data-management` is a microservice that deals with most operations relating to data persistence within the Court and Tribunal Hearings Service (CaTH hereafter) written with Spring Boot/Java.

-In practice, the service is usually included within a hosted kubernetes environment within Azure.
+In practice, the service is usually containerized within a hosted kubernetes environment within Azure.

 Broadly speaking, this service has two main components relating to the persistence, validation, retrieval and manipulation of court publications and canonical location information (reference data).